Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 * As a website creator, I want to:

-1. I want to build an game to navigate.
+1. I want to build a game that is easy to navigate.
 2. I want to build a simple game to understand.
 3. I want to build a game with images being visible which changes when the user progresses
 4. I want to build a game that keeps score